maheshkhanwalkar/circuitcc/README.md

 ### invalidId.circuit

-Circuit demonstrating the error handling/reporting capability of the compiler.
-In this example, we try to use a keyword as an identifier, which is not allowed.
-The compiler reports the error and expectation.
+Circuit demonstrating the error handling/reporting due to a semantic error.
+In this example, we have two variables with the same name (`dup`), which is not allowed.

 ```
-samples/invalidId.circuit:3:13 error: unexpected token 'circuit', expected: 'identifier'
-    bits<1> circuit = 1;
-            ^~~~~~~
+error. redefinition of 'dup' found
 ```

 As described above, the compiler is able to generate a descriptive error message with exact error location and